Ghost4474/Data-Structures-Algorithm/README.md

 [![Downloads](https://img.shields.io/badge/Downloads-Release%20Assets-blue?logo=github&logoColor=white)](https://github.com/Ghost4474/Data-Structures-Algorithm/releases)

-Welcome to a practical, well-organized collection of C++ data structures and algorithms.
+Welcome to a practical and well-organized collection of C++ data structures and algorithms.
 This repository focuses on clarity, real-world usage, and tight links to LeetCode problems.
 It’s designed for learners who want hands-on coding practice, interview prep, and a single, reliable resource to reference when building and testing solutions.

 Below is a detailed guide to navigate, use, and contribute to this project.
 The emphasis is on approachable explanations, concrete examples, and a structure that makes it easy to find and reuse code across topics.